bjchris32/bjchris32.github.io/_posts/2024-06-30-How-ChatGPT-changed-the-way-I-work.markdown

 ## Step 3: Learning from the Answers
 After finding a solution, I summarize what I've learned from the problem.
 I take notes on what I should study further and often consider writing a blog post about it.

 You know what?
 This blog post was initially drafted by me and then refined by ChatGPT.
+Check the difference [here](https://github.com/bjchris32/bjchris32.github.io/commit/812bb50aea29ad072c257eec7a1fbbc219440ddf). 😎